pmlmodelling/pylag/doc/source/install/installation.rst

 Installation
 ============

 For end users, the easiest way to install *PyLag* is using *Conda*.
 This will install *PyLag* and all its dependencies into a clean environment and make it available to use.
-Developers who wish to work with the source code directly should first register to access *PyLag's* git repository `here <http://www.pml.ac.uk/Modelling_at_PML/Access_Code>`_.
-Once registered, you will be able to clone a copy of *PyLag's* source code and install it manually.
+Developers who wish to work with the source code directly should clone *PyLag's* git repository from `GitHub <https://github.com/jimc101/PyLag>`_ and install it manually.
 Both use cases are described below.

 .. note::
-        *PyLag* has been developed and tested within a UNIX/Linux environment, and the following instructions assume the user is working within a similar environment.
+        *PyLag* has been developed and tested within a UNIX/Linux environment, and the following instructions assume the user is working in a similar environment.

 .. _users:

 Installation using Conda
 ------------------------

 First `install miniconda3 <https://conda.io/projects/conda/en/latest/user-guide/install/linux.html>`_ in a location of your choosing.
 Then, activate *Conda* and add the channels *conda-forge* and *JimClark*.
 The latter is a temporary distribution channel for *PyLag*.
 For example:

 .. code-block:: bash